rubocop/rubocop-rails/README.md

 # RuboCop Rails

-A RuboCop extensions focused on enforcing Rails best practices and coding conventions.
+A RuboCop extension focused on enforcing Rails best practices and coding conventions.